mrakgr/The-Spiral-Language/readme.md

 let (var_1: bool) = true
 Tuple0(var_0, var_1)
 ```
-Using `print_static` you can inspect what the evaluator sees at compile time.
+Using `print_static` can be used to inspect what the evaluator sees at compile time.
 ```
 print_static (dyn (.a,"b",.false,true))
 ```